LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/rich-messaging.md

 Quick replies allows you to create short instant replies that consumers can select with a simple tap.
 As these answers are pre-formatted, not only is it quicker for the consumer and more intuitive for the agent, it even enables bots to seamlessly handle conversations.

-Currently available for mobile app, web messaging, and Facebook Messenger.
+Currently available for mobile app, Web Messaging, and Facebook Messenger.

 For more information on quick replies including configuration and set up, please refer to our [quick replies user guide](messaging-channels-rich-messaging-quick-replies-user-guide.html)